Doing business in Spain? Here’s your corporate tax guide

 New sector-specific taxes

-Spain has also added some special taxes in 2025:
+Spain has introduced some special taxes in recent reforms:

-• Electronic cigarettes: new tax on e-liquids to regulate an emerging industry.
+• Electronic cigarettes: excise-style tax on e-liquids to regulate an emerging industry.

 Foreign company Spain: Branch vs subsidiary

-If you’re planning a Spain business expansion, you need to decide between setting up a branch (permanent establishment) or a subsidiary.
+If you’re planning a Spanish business expansion, you need to decide between setting up a branch (permanent establishment) or a subsidiary.

 Branch (Permanent Establishment)